LeafyCode/express-firebase-auth/README.md

 | -------------    |:------------------------------------------------------------------------------------------------------------:|
 | `serviceAccount` | (**Required**) [Obtain this from firebase](https://firebase.google.com/docs/admin/setup#initialize_the_sdk)  |
 | `ignoredUrls`    | (*Optional*) An array of URLs where you need to skip the authentication.                                     |

+This package adds the `user` object returned by firebase to `res.locals.user`.
+You can use that inside your functions.

 ## Developing